Diocese of Great Falls–Billings: Sexual abuse

 In 2012, the first of several sexual abuse lawsuits was filed against the diocese, alleging abuse of both boys and girls by diocesan clergy and employees.
 Over 60 plaintiffs had joined the suits by April 2015.
 By 2017, the diocese faced more than 400 potential sexual abuse lawsuits.

 In March 2017, just weeks before the first sexual abuse trials were to begin, the diocese filed for Chapter 11 bankruptcy.
 The diocese then agreed to compensate 72 plaintiffs in the lawsuits and establish a fund to compensate future unknown victims.
 In response, the alleged victims and other church creditors sued the diocese in January 2018.
 They alleged that the diocese illegally triggered its bankruptcy by creating CASC, in what they termed as a fraudulent attempt to hide $16 million assets.
 The victims also argued that the assets of 14 of the 50 parishes should be considered diocesan assets and subject to entailment.
 (Note: The Diocese of Great Falls-Billings was incorporated as a corporation sole, which means that the diocese held title to all parish assets.)
 In response to this lawsuit, the diocese filed a motion to dismiss its bankruptcy proceeding.
 Another 14 victims came forward after the bankruptcy filing.

-In April 2018, the diocese and the sexual abuse victims announced a new bankruptcy plan and settlement, with terms similar to the 2015 bankruptcy filing by the Diocese of Helena.
-In addition, the Great Falls-Billings plan also required the diocese to begin "intensive background checks and screening of potential seminarians" and to publish a list of all known abusers, past and present, that were named in the lawsuits.
+In April 2018, the diocese and the sexual abuse victims announced a new bankruptcy plan and settlement, requiring the diocese to begin "intensive background checks and screening of potential seminarians" and to publish a list of all known abusers, past and present, that were named in the lawsuits.

 A federal court approved the new Great Falls-Billings bankruptcy plan in August 2018.
 The diocese would pay $20 million to 86 alleged victims, setting aside another $1.75 million to cover administrative costs and to compensate victims who come forward in the future.
 The 86 victims were to receive their payments within a month.
-The $20 million was to come from the following sources: